This article may contain compensated links. Please read disclaimer for more info.

-There are three main walking trails around the city that showcase all of the finest viewpoints.
+Three main walking trails around the city showcase all of the finest viewpoints.
 Look out for the beautiful Pont Vieux Bridge and make sure you don’t miss the Place Savène, a postcard-perfect square tucked out of sight.

 Suggested by Kerri | Beer and Croissants

 Narbonne, a city built on ancient Roman ruins, has so much to offer a visitor to France, and yet, it remains unknown to many.
 Located in the deep south of France, between the French Riviera and the Spanish border, it is not far from the Canal du Midi and under an hour away from the more famous walled city of Carcassonne.

 Narbonne is one of the best underrated French cities for a cultural getaway.
 There are so many things to do in Narbonne that first-time visitors should spend at least two days here.

 Narbonne is built around a town square where parts of the old Roman road can be seen.
 The city is overflowing with historical monuments, including the impressive Cathedral of Saint-Just et Saint-Pasteur which sits alongside the Archbishop’s Palace.
 Consider buying the Pass Monumentale Narbonne to gain entry into these buildings along with many others like the Palais Neuf (art museum) and L’Horreum (Romantunnels)